DEFRA/defra-ai-sdlc/workflow/workflow-product-requirements.md

 # Product Requirements

-This guide explains how to create and refine product requirements when using AI in your development workflow.
-Clear requirements are essential for successful feature development with large language models (LLMs).
+This section provides a structured approach to creating and refining product requirements for an AI-powered development workflow.
+Detailed and precise requirements are critical to ensuring successful feature development, especially in workflows that rely heavily on large language models (LLMs).

-Expect to spend about one-third of your time on requirements.
-This investment will improve the quality of your AI-assisted development and reduce issues later.
+It's possible, if not likely, you will spend more than 30% of workflow time on requirement generation and refinement.
+The more time you spend on this step can significantly improve the efficiency and quality of the AI-powered development process and save time addressing issues later.

 ## 1. Understanding Prioritised Feature Requirements